nfaustino/resume/Nuno Faustino CV.md

 ### <img src="https://media.licdn.com/dms/image/D4D0BAQHD3kYXpbzDtQ/company-logo_100_100/0/1698766799419/maximusuk_logo?e=1717632000&v=beta&t=LYOoh6vPUvdI_AiHhtN_Z0IglOAKYHhQUAfOsT2e9PA" width=20> **Head of Data and Analytics - Solutions**

-#### *Outline*
+*Outline*

-As part of the Technology department and leading Maximus's Central / Connect Assist / Health verticals in terms of Data & Analytics needs, with functional responsibility over data science, data architecture/engineering and global BI visualisation.
+As part of the Technology department and leading Maximus's Central / Connect Assist / Health verticals in terms of Data & Analytics needs, with functional responsibility over data science, data architecture/engineering and global Business Intelligence and Visualisation.

-#### *Key Responsibilities*
+*Key Responsibilities*

  - AI roadmap and implementation
  - Grow the team by attracting the best talent
  - Design and oversee solutions for bids and data products
  - In a matrix setup, work with all verticals to share resources and align methodologies
  - Lead and develop a growing team

-#### Key Achievements
+*Key Achievements*

- - Established of working for the Data Solutions team and
+ - Established ways of working for the Data Solutions team
- - Central Data Layer: platform that unifies all data for reporting and data science (solution in Azure with Governance and Security considerations)
+ - Central Data Layer: platform that unifies all data for reporting and data science (solution in Azure with built-in Governance and Security)

 ----------------------------